PIF

 What is the PIF?

-The Project Identification Form (PIF) Template is the first document submitted to the GEF.
-It provides initial information about the project, including: the amount of GEF funding for the project, confirmed by a the GEF OFP endorsement letter (link to Engage OFP Office), and; the project strategies (objective, components, outcomes, and outputs).
+The Project Identification Form (PIF) is the applicable document that sets forth the concept of a full sized project or medium-sized project that is requesting GEF financing.
+The GEF Agency prepares a project concept at the request of and in consultation with relevant country institutions and other relevant partners, and submits it to the Secretariat through the Project Identification Form.
+The PIF provides initial information about the project, including: the amount of GEF funding for the project, confirmed by a GEF OFP endorsement letter (Engage OFP Office), and; the project strategies (objective, components, outcomes, and outputs).

-Depending on the type of modality selected (FSP, MSP, Programmatic), different templates must be completed describing the project proposal for its review and approval (templates can be found here).
+Depending on the type of modality selected (FSP/ MSP, Stand-alone/Programmatic), different templates must be completed describing the project proposal for its review and approval (templates can be found here).

-• Full sized projects are categorized as projects that cost over US$2 million.
+• Full sized projects are categorized as projects requesting more than two million US dollars in project financing.
 FSPs must go through a two-step process to receive GEF funding:

-• Step 2: After a PIF is approved by the Council, there is a maximum of 18 months for full project design and preparation of documentation, within which the ProDoc and CEO Endorsement must be submitted for GEF CEO Endorsement.
+• Step 2: After a PIF is approved by the Council, there is a maximum of 12 months for full project design and submission of a CEO Endorsement Request and associated Project Document.
+Full-sized projects will be cancelled if they do not receive CEO Endorsement within 18 months of CEO approval of PIF.

 Example of Programmatic Approach